OctopusDeploy/blog/blog/2020-06/database-deployments-with-github-actions-and-redgate/index.md

 ---
 title: Database Deployments with Redgate SQL Change Automation, GitHub Actions, and Octopus Deploy
-description: This post shows you how to use Github Actions to build a Redgate SQL Change Automation Package and push it to Octopus Deploy for deployments.
+description: Learn how to use GitHub Actions to build a Redgate SQL Change Automation Package and push it to Octopus Deploy for deployments.
 author: bob.walker@octopus.com
 visibility: public
 published: 2020-12-31